joaomelo/hot-collection/README.md

 # Hot-Collection

-Hot-Collection is a javascript library that abstracts and simplifies [Firestore](https://firebase.google.com/docs/firestore) read and write operations in collection management objects.
-Those objects automatically load data when it changes and exposes the basic CRUD actions as methods.
-The package also offers complimentary features like data versioning and adapters.
+Hot-Collection is a javascript library that simplifies [Firestore](https://firebase.google.com/docs/firestore) read and write operations by abstracting database collections in powerful but simple to use objects.
+Those objects automatically load data when it changes in the backend, exposes the basic CRUD actions as methods and offers complimentary features like data versioning and adapters.

 ## Motivation